neondatabase/website/content/docs/manage/database-access.md

 ## Revoke privileges

-If you set up roles as describe above, you can revoke privileges by removing assigned roles.
+If you set up privilege-holding roles as describe above, you can revoke privileges by removing assigned roles.
 For example, to remove the `readwrite` role from `readwrite_user1`, run the following SQL statement:

 ```sql
 REVOKE readwrite FROM readwrite_user1;